Skip to content

 State and return url

 State is useful if you want the server to return something back to you to help you understand in what context the authentication was initiated.
 It is mostly used to store the url you want your user to be redirected to after successful login.
-You may use .state property to get the state returned from the server.
+You may use .state property to get the state returned from the server or access it from the state parameter in the callback function.

 Example: